This chapter contains the following topics:

 JD Edwards EnterpriseOne Deployment Director enables you to specify the workstations and servers that receive the package, as well as when the package is made available.
 Packages can be deployed to all computers within the enterprise, a select group of computers, or individual computers.
-You can schedule a package to be pushed from the deployment server to workstations.
-Push installation requires no interaction with the workstation users.

 When you schedule the package, you can indicate whether package installation is mandatory or optional.
-At this same time, you can specify whether you want the package to be deployed using push installation, which requires no interaction with the package recipient.

 Deploy the package to deployment, enterprise, and web servers.